“And have put on the new man who is renewed in knowledge according to the image of Him who created him.”

 “To be made new in the spirit of your mind,” but more accurately, “to be made new in your spirit and mind” (Ephesians 4:23).

-Renewal comes from experiential knowledge (insight, experiential knowledge, 1:9; 2:2) of Jesus Christ.
+A renewal comes from experiential knowledge (insight, experiential knowledge, Colossian 1:9; 2:2) of Jesus Christ.
 This revived state comes from a personal, intimate, deep knowledge of fellowship with Jesus Christ.

 Do you have a full or thorough personal, experiential knowledge of Jesus Christ?
 Have you experienced knowing Jesus as the apostle Paul did (Phil.
 3:10)?
 Do you have enough discernment about Jesus Christ to know his mind?